debjani-bhowmick/p1-drl-navigation/Report.md

 Then, place the file in the p1_navigation/ folder in the DRLND GitHub repository, and unzip (or decompress) the file.

 (For Windows users) Check out this link if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

-(For AWS) If you'd like to train the agent on AWS (and have not enabled a virtual screen), then please use this link to obtain the "headless" version of the environment.
-You will not be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.
-(To watch the agent, you should follow the instructions to enable a virtual screen, and then download the environment for the Linux operating system above.)

-### Dependencies <a name=" Dependencies"></a>
-Python 3.5+ <br>
-Machine Learning Libraries: NumPy, SciPy
-Natural Language Process Libraries: NLTK <br>
-SQLlite Database Libraqries: SQLalchemy <br>
-Model Loading and Saving Library: Pickle <br>
-Web App and Data Visualization: Flask, Plotly <br>

 ### Installing <a name="Installing"></a>
 To clone the git repository: